 All exhibits are judged during the same judging period.
 Judges independently visit each exhibit assigned to their team, examine the project and interview the student(s).
 Each Fair Judge interview should take 10-15 minutes; Special Awards judges may take less time, give the very specific award parameters.
 Be brief (3-4 minutes) with your presentation so you have time for questions.
 Don’t use a PowerPoint show; the judge wants to talk with you.
-Special Awards judges will begin their rounds after the first hour of Fair judging.
+Special Awards judges will begin their rounds after they finish their Fair Judging of the Topic Presentations.

 Helpful Tip Bring books or silent games for the times between judge interviews.
 You may also bring or purchase snacks.
 Don’t forget water, since the interviews can tire your voice.